- International Fees

 Upon successful completion of this course, the student will be able to:

-- Differentiate between social and broadcast media in it's designed purpose.
+- Differentiate between social and broadcast media in its designed purpose.

 - Identify the differences between traditional marketing and social media marketing.